IMobinI/MoE-Net-Nasal-Fracture-Detection/README.md

 <p align="center"> <img src="Images/Grad-CAM.png" width="80%"> </p>

 Grad-CAM visualizations highlight the regions most influential in the model’s decision-making, increasing interpretability and supporting potential clinical adoption.

+## Acknowledgements

+I gratefully acknowledge the contributions and support of:

+- Prof. Seyed Abolghasem Mirroshandel — supervision and scientific guidance
+- Dr. Tahereh Mortezaei — clinical expertise and dataset supervision
+- Dr. Zahra Dalili Kajan — radiology annotations and clinical validation

+Their expertise and collaboration were essential to the success of this project.